kirahman2/fraud_detection/README.md

 ## Modeling
 ### Imputed Features
-In the dataset I imputed a number of features listed below.
+In the dataset I imputed the features listed below.
 * Imputed (label encoded) 333 values from addr1
 * Imputed (label encoded) 75 values from addr2
 * Imputed (dummy variable) 5 values from ProductCD